Getting Started with MQTT

 }

-3. It subscribes the client to all topics starting with home so we use the multi-level wildcard # in the topic filter.
-All arriving messages are printed out with topic and payload.
-When the sensor loses its connection, it prints the topic home/will and the payload “sensor gone”.
+3. Subscribes the client to all topics starting with home using the multi-level wildcard # in the topic filter.
+Any incoming messages with their corresponding topic and payload are printed.
+If the sensor loses connection, the topic home/will and the payload “sensor gone” are printed.

 Next Steps

-1. Read the MQTT Essentials and MQTT 5 Essentials series of articles to learn more technical details about the protocol.
-Do check out MQTT Glossary to know the key MQTT terminologies at a glance.
+2. Read the MQTT Essentials and MQTT 5 Essentials series of articles to learn more technical details about the protocol.